MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/use-a-cloud-based-distribution-point.md

 ### Azure Resource Manager

 <!--1322209-->
 Create a cloud distribution point using an **Azure Resource Manager deployment**.
 [Azure Resource Manager](/azure/azure-resource-manager/resource-group-overview) is a modern platform for managing all solution resources as a single entity, called a [resource group](/azure/azure-resource-manager/resource-group-overview#resource-groups).
-When deploying a cloud distribution point with Azure Resource Manager, the site uses Azure Active Directory (Azure AD) to authenticate and create the necessary cloud resources.
+When deploying a cloud distribution point with Azure Resource Manager, the site uses Microsoft Entra ID to authenticate and create the necessary cloud resources.

 > [!Note]
 > This feature doesn't enable support for Azure Cloud Service Providers (CSP).
 The cloud distribution point deployment with Azure Resource Manager continues to use the classic cloud service, which the CSP doesn't support.
 For more information, see [available Azure services in Azure CSP](/azure/cloud-solution-provider/overview/azure-csp-available-services).